Oreo (novel): Structure

 The novel is told from the perspective of an omniscient, third-person.
 The novel strays from traditional narrative form.
 The novel exemplifies the essence of postmodernism, fragmentation through its structure.The chapters are broken into subsections.
 The novel uses diagram, equations, menus, tests, ads, letters, other sources to break and supplement the narrative.

 Ross employs different narrative structures throughout the course of the novel.
 Mainly, the episodic nature of the book is similar to the picaresque story structure.
 Elements of the bildungsroman are also present.

 Oreo parodies the Theseus myth.
 A quick reading guide at the end of the book summarizes the story's events in terms of the myth.
 The names of the novel's chapters are also references to the Greek myth.

 Themes

 Identity

 Identity, and its flexibility, proves to be a strong thematic presence in the novel.

 Language

-The novels uses many different languages, including African-American vernacular, Yiddish, superstandard language, louise-ese, math, rhyme, singing.
+The novel uses many different languages, including African-American vernacular, Yiddish, superstandard language, louise-ese, math, rhyme, singing.

 Language is associated with social standing, intelligence, geographical climates, socioeconomic status, and race.

 Humor

 One of the most important aspects of the novel is Ross’ use of humor.
 As one critic comments, "her throwaway lines have more zing than most comic writers’ studied arias."
-Her use of language is incredibly playful and acerbic, both prosaic and poetic.In her foreword to the novel, author Danzy Senna calls Ross a comic mulatto, stating that her verbal precocity turns the word on its head.
+Her use of language is incredibly playful and acerbic, both prosaic and poetic.
+In her foreword to the novel, author Danzy Senna calls Ross a comic mulatto, stating that her verbal precocity turns the word on its head.